carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 legend, we can see that the maximum elevation is ~400, but we can't tell whether this is 400 feet or 400 meters because the legend doesn't show us the units.
 We can look at the metadata of our object to see what the units are.
-Much of the metadata that we're interested in is part of the CRS, and it can also be accessed by calling other attributes besides `meta`.
-We introduced the concept of a CRS in [an earlier lesson](https://datacarpentry.org/organization-geospatial/03-crs) (TODO replace link).
+Much of the metadata that we're interested in is part of the CRS, and it can be accessed with `.rio.crs`.
+We introduced the concept of a CRS in [an earlier lesson]() (TODO replace link).

 Now we will see how features of the CRS appear in our data file and what meanings they have.